xylimeng/WARP/README.md

 # 2D example

 The following code is available in the file `Demo.m`.
-It usually takes 20sec if runs in a Macbook Pro with usual specifications.
+It usually takes 20sec if ran in a Macbook Pro with usual specifications, which increases by 1min if the step size in cycling spinning (`step`) is changed to 5.

 ```